Does Intermittent Fasting (IF) work for people with Diabetes?

 Intermittent fasting is not the best or only way to lose body fat.
 IF is merely another diet strategy for individuals looking to lose body fat.

-Provided you can stick to it long term, and it gets the results your after – you may be on to a winner.
+Provided you can stick to it long term, and it gets the results you are after, then you may be on to a winner.

 If you liked this article and want to learn more about nutrition and living with diabetes.
 You need to check out the Diabetic Muscle and Fitness Training Lab.